 Prescription medications and topical sprays can be very effective, too.
 Your vet can prescribe over-the-counter parasite prevention that work well on ticks.
 Of course, some animals may have an adverse reaction to these products, so they’re not right for every pup in the kennel.
 Meanwhile, these prevention methods contain pesticides that may be harmful for your dog and the Earth, so using them definitely comes with certain risks.

 Topical treatments, like the Flea & Tick Control spray, offer a far more convenient solution.
-Made without pesticides, you can simply spray and play before you go out in the woods to naturally repel ticks, and their buddies, the common flea.
-They rely on cedar oil, a naturally occurring substance that interrupts ticks’ octopamine.
+Made without pesticides, you can simply Spray & Play!™ before you go out in the woods to repel ticks, and their buddies, the common flea.
+They rely on cedar oil, a substance that interrupts ticks’ octopamine.
 Ticks use octopamine to regulate their heart rate, so they need it to survive.
 Block this compound from their neurotransmitters and they’ll be repelled from the area.
 You can even spray the solution around areas where your pooch likes to rest to kill off any ticks that might have followed you indoors.